Rishibharaj/reinforcement-learning-reward-shaping/README.md

 Network Training

 ## What This Experiment Demonstrates

 - Reinforcement Learning Fundamentals
 - Deep Q-Networks (DQN)
 - Reward Shaping
 - Experimental Design
+- AI System Evaluation
 - Behavioral Analysis
-- AI System Evaluation
-- Learning Through Hypothesis Testing
+- Hypothesis Testing

 ## Core Insight

-In reinforcement learning, the reward function defines the behavior being optimized.
-Small changes in incentives can produce significant changes in learning outcomes, even when the model architecture remains unchanged.
+> In reinforcement learning, the reward function defines the behavior being optimized.

+This experiment showed that even small changes to incentives can produce meaningful changes in learning outcomes, despite using the same model architecture and training configuration.

-Understanding incentive design is often more important than changing the model itself.
+Understanding incentive design is often as important as model design.

 ## Author